 OVERVIEW

-This narrative and accompanying flowcharts focus on MEH’s processing of physical and financial transactions, which includes over-the-counter (OTC) [and exchange trades], in the natural gas ethane, propane and weather product lines.
+This narrative and accompanying flowcharts focus on MEH’s processing of physical and financial transactions, which include over-the-counter (OTC) [and exchange trades], in the natural gas, ethane, propane and weather product lines.
 These processes include negotiating and executing a transaction with a counterparty, capturing and validating the information in the necessary systems, confirming it with the counterparty, managing the risk associated with the combined portfolio of transactions, valuing the transaction, settling with the counterparty, and reporting the financial results of the portfolio to the Midwest Energy Hub, L.L.C.
 (MEH) Board of Directors and its designees within the respective parent organization..

 The Commercial Manager and their staff are responsible for entering into transactions with counterparties and managing the portfolios.
 The remaining functions will be performed by individuals in MEH’s and Peoples Energy Corporation’s (PEC) Chicago office and Enron North America’s (ENA) Energy Operations group in Houston.
 Peoples Energy Corporation (PEC) will receive all necessary reports and retain agreed upon audit rights on the books and operations of MEH.
 Each section of the narrative describes the functions, introduces the responsible department, and refers to the corresponding flowchart pages.